grampelberg/spotcheck/README.md

 - Renders and screenshots your components as part of your unit tests.
 - Interacts with each component to capture the major interaction states (active, focus, hover).
-- Compares the screenshots to what's checked in and shows a diff if things change.
+- Fails tests when content has changed but screenshots haven't been updated.
+- Works cross-platform.

-This all works at the component level.
-You can spotcheck any part of the UI - from the smallest button up to a full page.
-By capturing the different states of components, spot checking what's happened with the design can be reviewed as part of the PR itself.
+Spotcheck works at the component level, not the page.
+You can get a preview of any part of the UI - from the smallest button up to a full page.
+By capturing the individual interactive states of components, such as `:active` or `:hover`, reviewing changes becomes simpler and helps to make sure nothing falls through the cracks.

 ## Interaction States